Liposomes: Definition & Structure

 Regarding amine head groups, a tertiary amine was present in the top performing compounds.
 With the top 3 lipids, an in vivo delivery of siRNA to hepatocytes in mice was conducted and a dose dependent gene silencing was obtained.
 One compound in particular, C12-200, demonstrated over two orders-of-magnitude higher potency when compared to LNP01.

-We developed a manufacturing process for C12‑200, which is now ready for evaluation by potential customers looking for a breakthrough in LNP and IP free lipid vehicles.
+We developed a manufacturing process for C12‑200, which is now ready for evaluation by potential customers looking for a breakthrough in LNP.
 C12‑200 is available with high purity and a process robust enough to allow for a GMP campaign.

 A wide selection of Readily Available Derivatized Phospholipids suitable for Research & Discovery is available for purchase in convenient 1 g and 10 g pack sizes (please refer to our Lipid List for more details).